sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/index.md

 Our Kubernetes support has the following requirements:

-- [Sourcegraph Enterprise license](configure.md#add-license-key). _You can run through these instructions without one, but you must obtain a license for instances of more than 10 users_
+- A [Sourcegraph Enterprise license](configure.md#add-license-key) if your instance will have more than 10 users.
-- Minimum Kubernetes version: [v1.19](https://kubernetes.io/blog/2020/08/26/kubernetes-release-1.19-accentuate-the-paw-sitive/) and [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) v1.19 or later (check kubectl docs for backward and forward compatibility with Kubernetes versions)
-- Support for Persistent Volumes (SSDs recommended)
+- Access to a running Kubernetes cluster
+  - Using a minimum Kubernetes version of [v1.19](https://kubernetes.io/blog/2020/08/26/kubernetes-release-1.19-accentuate-the-paw-sitive/)
+  - Have the [kubectl command line](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and are using v1.19 or later
+-

 We also recommend some familiarity with the following Kubernetes concepts before proceeding: